Wellesley Repertory Theatre Festival

 FLOOD SENSOR AUNTY - Sabina Sethi Unni

-Sabina Sethi Unni (Class of ‘19) is a public theater artist, community organizer, and urban planner who tells funny stories about our changing climate in public spaces.
-Flood Sensor Aunty is about a flood sensor working at her aunt’s chai shop who really wants to be a movie star.
-Halfway between really funny public theater and community disaster prevention, this devised show is about how the best way to protect yourself from flooding, climate change, and despair is through knowing your neighbors.
+Halfway between really funny devised theater and culturally competent community disaster prevention, this show is about how the best way to protect yourself from flooding, climate change, and despair is through knowing your neighbors.

 -